dpaes-so/42-Pipex/README.md

 A program that mimics bash pipe behavior

 ## 🔨 Features
-- no limits of commands
+- No limit on number of commands
-- the first command accepts input from a file
+- First command accepts input from a file
-- writes the output to a outfile
+- Writes output to a file
-- handles the here_doc mode
+- Supports here_doc mode
 ---
 ## 💻 How to Run
 Clone and compile the project, then run a command: